 - July 26 — COOPER LEE BOMBARDIER poses the question: Whose shoes?
 His workshop, Writing Without Othering, will aid in the exploration of identities not our own in our creative writing.

-The Writers' Federation of Nova Scotia is grateful to NSCAD University's School of Extended Studies for their partnership in realizing this creative writing workshop series.
+The Writers' Federation of Nova Scotia is grateful to NSCAD University's School of Extended Studies and the Lunenburg School of the Arts for their partnership in realizing this creative writing workshop series.